reinteractive-open/installfest_guides/source/guides/installfest41/getting_started.md

 page](http://localhost:3000/posts/1).
 This is to check that you haven't broken anything with those changes.

-Our index page still hasn't changed though so we're going to open the `index.html.erb` file up and remove the table in there and replace it with the partial again so we're re-using that code:
+Our index page still hasn't changed, so we're going to open the `index.html.erb` file up and remove the table in there and replace it with the partial again so we're re-using that code: